Success and failure are both greatly overrated. But failure gives you a whole lot more to talk about.

-We all in fact have strategies we use that lead to failure, as well as strategies we use that lead to success.
-We can in fact apply both strategies into a variety of situations, but unfortunately we are rarely consciously aware of them and therefore fail to activate them in our lives.
+We all, in fact, have strategies we use that lead to failure, as well as strategies we use that lead to success.
+We can, in fact, apply both strategies to a variety of situations, but unfortunately, we are rarely consciously aware of them and therefore fail to activate them in our lives.
 If only we knew what these strategies were.
 Just maybe then we might be able to apply what worked in one situation into another situation and get the same results.
 Wouldn’t that be incredible?

 For the purpose of this discussion, let’s look at exploring a client’s failure strategy.
 These are the things that they consistently do that lead to failure and stagnation when tackling a specific problem or issue.
 Let’s specifically break this failure strategy into three types of factors: internal, external and social.

 Internal factors are related to the inner workings of our psyche.
 These are the things that normally sit just below the surface of conscious awareness — tending to influence us in very specific ways.
 For instance, your thoughts, mental focus, human needs, values, beliefs and how you respond to pain and pleasure are all factors that provide the ingredients for a failure strategy.